Private Tours Entirely Designed Around You

 Philosopher's Path: The Detours Matter Most

-The Philosopher’s Path between Ginkaku-ji and Nanzen-ji attracts steady tourist traffic, but the side paths that branch off the main route lead to discoveries that most visitors miss.
+The Philosopher’s Path between Ginkaku-ji (銀閣寺) and Nanzen-ji attracts steady tourist traffic, but the side paths that branch off the main route lead to discoveries that most visitors miss.
+These detours wind through residential neighborhoods and connect to small temples that maintain their local character.
+Early morning walks along the main path provide solitude that afternoon visitors never experience.

 The path’s network of connecting routes creates opportunities for exploration beyond the famous endpoints.
 Small bridges cross the canal at regular intervals, leading to traditional neighborhoods where daily life continues around centuries-old temples and family shops.
+Side temples like Honen-in (法然院) offer quiet contemplation away from the main tourist flow.
+The approach to Honen-in through a grove of ancient trees creates a natural separation from the busier path.

-For those seeking even more tranquility, consider visiting Gio-ji, a peaceful, lesser-known temple renowned for its moss gardens and serene atmosphere.
+For those seeking even more tranquility, consider visiting Gio-ji (祇王寺), a peaceful, lesser-known temple renowned for its moss gardens and serene atmosphere.

 Kamogawa River at Sunrise